Ho Chi Minh: Personal life

-Hồ Chí Minh holding his goddaughter, baby Elizabeth (Babette) Aubrac, with Elizabeth's mother, Lucie, 1946.
+Hồ Chí Minh holding his goddaughter, baby Elizabeth (Babette) Aubrac, with Elizabeth's mother, Lucie, in 1946.

 In addition to being a politician, Hồ Chí Minh was also a writer, journalist, poet and polyglot.

-His father was a scholar and teacher who received a high degree in the Nguyễn dynasty Imperial examination.
+His father was a scholar and teacher who received a high degree in the Nguyễn dynasty's imperial examinations.
 Hồ was taught to master Classical Chinese at a young age.
-Before the August Revolution, he often wrote poetry in Chữ Hán, the Vietnamese name for the Chinese writing system.
-One of those is Poems from the Prison Diary, written when he was imprisoned by the police of the Republic of China.
-This poetry chronicle is Vietnam National Treasure No. 10 and was translated into many languages.
-It is used in Vietnamese high schools.
-After Vietnam gained independence from France, the new government exclusively promoted Chữ Quốc Ngữ (Vietnamese writing system in Latin characters) to eliminate illiteracy.
-Hồ started to create more poems in the modern Vietnamese language for dissemination to a wider range of readers.
-From when he became president until the appearance of serious health problems, a short poem of his was regularly published in the Tết (Lunar new year) edition of Nhân Dân newspaper to encourage his people in working, studying or fighting Americans in the new year.
+Before the August Revolution, he often wrote poetry in Chữ Hán.
+One of his works, Poems from the Prison Diary, was written when he was imprisoned by the police of the Republic of China.
+The poetry chronicle has been translated into multiple languages, recognized as one of Vietnam's national treasures since 2012 and whose works are taught in Vietnamese schools.
+After Vietnam gained independence from France, the new government exclusively promoted Chữ quốc ngữ (Vietnamese written in Latin characters) to eliminate illiteracy.

+Hồ started to write additional poetry in modern Vietnamese for dissemination to a wider range of readers.
+From when he became president until the appearance of serious health problems, a short poem of his was regularly published in the Tết (Lunar new year) edition of Nhân Dân newspaper often encouraging his people to work, study or continue to fight the Americans in the new year.